Spinal epidural hematoma

-Spinal epidural haematomas (EDH) are a rare spinal pathology can result in serious morbidity with delayed or non-treatment.
+Spinal epidural hematomas (EDH) are a rare spinal pathology which can result in serious morbidity with delayed or non-treatment.
 They are typically considered a surgical emergency.

 The patient's symptoms and signs will depend on the location of the EDH, and degree of spinal cord / cauda equina compression, but invariably there will be a combination of severe pain and neurological deficit.
 See spinal cord injury and cauda equina syndrome for more information.

 Spinal EDH is most commonly spontaneous venous bleeds, often in the setting of coagulopathy or over-anticoagulation.
 They are anatomically located in what is known as the extradural neural axis compartment, located between the dura propria (visceral layer) and periosteum.

 - especially in the context of a bleeding disorder or over-anticoagulation

 - iatrogenic, e.g. lumbar puncture, epidural anesthesia

 - spinal arteriovenous malformations or other vascular anomalies

 Spinal EDH can occur throughout the spine but is most common in the cervicothoracic region, usually posterior to the thecal sac over 2-4 vertebral levels 1,4.

 - non-contrast: hyperdense (50-70 HU) extradural mass 4